Getty Image

 2019: No

-Prediction: Normally, this would be a no-brainer and we would say No. Not this year.
-Considering the largest margin of victory over the past seven playoff games has been six points (and that game went into overtime), and six of the seven were won by just three points, this is a off-the-wall prop bet that might not be so dumb to put a little cash down on come Super Bowl Sunday.
+Prediction: Normally, this would be a no-brainer and we would say “No.” It has only happened once in 57 years.
+However, in the last two Super Bowls’ margin of victory was just three points, so this is a off-the-wall prop bet that might not be so dumb to put a little cash down on come Super Bowl Sunday.

 Get the Best Sports Book Promotional Deals For Super Bowl 57 Here: